pytorch/serve/docs/configuration.md

 batchSize: the batch size of a model
 maxBatchDelay: the maximum dalay in msec of a batch of a model
 responseTimeout: the timeout in msec of a model's response
+queueTimeout: maximum time, in milliseconds, a prediction request can stay in queue before being considered stale
 defaultVersion: the default version of a model
 marName: the mar file name of a model
 ```